The Keen 1 Randomiser lets you play Keen1 with a twist: items, levels, and enemies are all randomised.

 Note that there are some things which don't change:

-- Level layouts remain the same.
+- Level layouts remain the same (except for item positions).

 - Raygun ammo remains where it is in the original game.